-with_context(, collisions: FrozenSet[str], skip_fields: bool = False) \rightarrow pers.MessageType ge with the provided of context.
+with_context (, collisions: FrozenSet[str], skip_fields: bool = False) \rightarrow gapic.schema.wrappers.MessageType

+Return a derivative of this message with the provided context.

 This method is used to address naming collisions.
 The returned MessageType object aliases module names to avoid naming collisions in the file being written.